- Business and Employment»

 Many are stubborn in pursuit of the path they have chosen, few in pursuit of the goal.— Friedrich Nietzsche

 Don’t get so fixated on your path that you lose sight of your goal.
-Be flexible and open-minded when it come to finding your dream job.
+Be flexible and open-minded when it comes to finding your dream job.
 Don’t get so hung up on your plan that you are afraid to revise it.
-Revise your career goals as necessary.

 Successful people are always looking for opportunities to help others.
 Unsuccessful people are always asking, 'What's in it for me?'— Brian Tracy